 Organize and produce school directory of teacher, staff, families, and PTO leaders.

-Solicit parent/teacher volunteers, promote to families, and organize activities, food, and supervision for annual sleepover on 5/8/2020.
+Sleepover coordinators help to solicit parent/teacher volunteers, promote to families, and organize activities, food, and supervision for the annual sleepover in the Spring.

 Compile and organize photos throughout the for the end-of-year yearbook, coordinate production and sales.
-Yearbooks are given to the 5th grades from the PTO, and are sold in late Winter.
+Yearbooks are given FREE to all 5th graders from the PTO, and are sold in late Winter.
+Email the coordinators below to learn how you can help, or if you are interested in submitting photos of your Irving student(s) to be included in the yearbook, click here to learn how.

 Zero Waste Lunch Committee